Salim-Miloudi/STLR-Automation-Tool/README.md

 ### Project Summary

 I identified a significant inefficiency in STLR's production process: the manual assignment of refurbished machines to their respective pallets within the company's Inventory Management System.
-This was a time-consuming, repetitive, and error-prone task that hindered our team's productivity.
+This was a time-consuming, repetitive, and error-prone task that hindered the team's productivity.

 To solve this, I designed and built an internal automation tool.
 This application connects directly to the web portal, reads machine and hard drive data from an Excel file, and automates the entire process of configuring and assigning devices to the correct production pallets.